 • valid passport

-We'll never contact you out of the blue to ask for your bank details to enable us to pay this grant and would advise residents to be on the lookout for potential scams over the coming months.
+We'll never contact you unexpectedly to ask for your bank details to enable us to pay this grant, and advise residents to look out for potential scams over the coming months.

 Local district and borough councils